INTRODUCTION

 IMMEDIATE AND LONG-TERM BENEFITS OF QUITTING

 The body starts healing almost immediately after quitting.
 Within 24 hours, carbon monoxide levels drop and oxygen levels improve.
 After a few days, taste and smell become sharper as the body clears out chemical residues.
 Within weeks, blood circulation and lung function begin to recover.
 Over time, the risk of serious illnesses like lung cancer and heart disease significantly decreases.
 By the one-year mark, the risk of coronary heart disease drops by 50%.
-As the body continues detoxifying, energy levels rise, breathing becomes easier and your overall health and wellbeing improve.
+As the body continues detoxifying, energy levels rise, breathing becomes easier and your overall physical health and mental wellbeing improve.
 Every day without tobacco allows the body to repair itself further, leading to long-term benefits that extend far beyond physical health.

 THE ROLE OF HYDRATION IN DETOXIFICATION

 Water plays a key role in flushing out toxins from the body after quitting tobacco.
 Staying hydrated helps cleanse the bloodstream, improve kidney function and support lung recovery.
-Drinking at least 2-3 litres of water daily speeds up toxin elimination, reduces withdrawal symptoms and keeps the body functioning efficiently.
+Drinking at least 2 to 3 litres of water daily speeds up toxin elimination, reduces withdrawal symptoms and keeps the body functioning efficiently.
 Herbal teas, fresh juices and coconut water also aid in detoxification by providing essential nutrients and antioxidants.
 Additionally, consuming water-rich foods, such as cucumbers, melons and celery, helps maintain hydration levels while supporting digestion and blood circulation.
 Proper hydration also prevents dry mouth, a common withdrawal symptom after quitting smoking.

 ANTIOXIDANT-RICH FOODS FOR FASTER DETOX

-EXERCISE AND LUNG RECOVERY
+PHYSICAL ACTIVITY AND LUNG RECOVERY

 SUPPORTING THE LIVER’S DETOX FUNCTION